What is a WiFi Router or Wireless Router?

 When it comes to transferring large amounts of data, the need for speed often surpasses even Ethernet’s capabilities.
 Transferring a terabyte of backup files from an external drive, for example, can take more than two and a half hours at 1000 Mbps.
 This is where eSATA external drives come in handy. eSATA stands for External Serial Advanced Technology Attachment, which allows an eSATA external hard drive to transfer data much faster than Ethernet or WiFi.
 Routers that support eSATA hard drives give you the option to connect your external storage device directly to the router, making backups accessible to everyone in your home at speeds up to 6 Gbps—much faster than using USB 2.0 or Firewire.

-Placing Your WiFi Router
+Placing Your Wireless Router

 To ensure your devices are getting the most out of those WiFi signals, place your router in a central, elevated position, like a desktop or a shelf.
 Avoid thick concrete walls, metal objects, and HVAC equipment wherever possible, and keep the space clutter-free—large objects and other electronics inhibit the router's range.
 If you have a large home with a lot of square feet where devices stray far from the router, consider adding a WiFi extender to amplify your signal across a long range.